Altinn/altinn-studio-docs/content/app/app-dev-course/modul5/_index.en.md

 ![Standard process flow illustrated](/app/app-dev-course/modul5/default-process.png)

 Your task is to expand the standard process flow with a confirmation step as illustrated below.
+The confirmation page is added automatically when the step is added to the BPMN file.

 ![Updated process flow illsutrated](/app/app-dev-course/modul5/updated-process.png)